-This week I’m talking about IKEA furniture that will transform your play space.
 This is absolutely not a sponsored post, but since I get so many requests asking where our play space furniture is from, I thought I would add it to this handy guide.

 Here’s ten of our favourite items: